strapi/strapi/.github/CONTRIBUTING.md

 ## Code of Conduct

-[The Wistity team](http://wistity.co) is committed to fostering a welcoming community for Strapi.
+[The Strapi team](http://strapi.io) is committed to fostering a welcoming community for Strapi.
 If you encounter any unacceptable behavior, follow these steps to report the issue to the team.
 We are here to help.

 ### Our Pledge